-Ingredient Led Skin Care (CEW)
+Ingredient Led Skin Care

 At the CEW’s founder Fridays round-table three execs spoke about how they are capitalizing on new ingredients to build their brand.
 They disscussed how to build an ingredient led skin care line.